pgreber2504/pgreber2504/README.md

 # 👨🏽‍💻 About me:
 <h3>Hello!<br/>
 I'm Przemek and I come from Lodz, Poland.
-Now I looking for my first job as a front-end developer :)<br/>
+Now I looking for new job as a front-end developer :)<br/>
 I am a self-taught programmer and I want to focus my future on programming.</h3>

 # 💻 My stack: